What Is A Good Dividend Yield? Is A High Dividend Yield Good? (What Dividend Yield Is Too High)

 It turns out history gives us some good clues about what is a good dividend yield.
-If you’re a dividend investor it certainly tells you where you should concentrate your investment research.
-While Treasury yields have gone down, many dividend investors have gravitated to invest in higher yielding stocks.
+If you’re a dividend investor, it certainly tells you where you should concentrate your investment research.
+While Treasury yields have decreased, many dividend investors have gravitated to invest in higher-yielding stocks.
 But keep in mind that a dividend is no substitute for a coupon.
 Thus, it’s relevant to ask: what is a good dividend yield?
 What is a safe dividend yield?
 Is a high dividend yield good?

 The fact is that a good dividend yield is neither high nor low.
 If you’re a dividend investor you should look for a stock that has an average dividend yield – not high and not too low either.
 Research shows the lowest and highest quintiles of dividend-paying stocks underperform those in the 2-4 quintiles.

 A dividend yield is a percentage that expresses the annual dividend concerning its stock price: the annual dividend payment divided by the share price.